lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`
-The plot looks like this.
-Notice how scaling doesn't really change the distribution, but now the middle is more or less at zero and the units are interpreted as standard deviations from the mean.
-Compare this to the logarithm.
-In this particular example it doesn't change the distribution, but in general, it can strongly shrink the distribution.
+Here are the plotted transforms.
+Notice how scaling doesn't change the distribution, but now the middle is approximately at zero and the units are interpreted as standard deviations.
+Compare this to the logarithm, which shrinks the range of the distribution, so more extreme values are closer to the middle.
 Finally, see how the inverse literally inverts the distribution.
-But notice the units for each and consider how this influences the interpretation in later analyses.
+A large BMI is now small and small is large.
+Consider how the units change for all transforms and how interpretation will change in later analyses.

 ---